alordiel/dropdown-multisite-selector/readme.txt

 == Changelog ==

+= 0.7.0 =
+* Added dependency on jQuery for the plugin's script
+* Added filter `dms_sites_arguments` - to control the attributes when 'Show all sites in the WMN' is selected
+* Added filter `dms_multisite_pairs`  - change the results returned from `get_sites()`
+* Added filter `dms_users_sites` - control the sites when 'Show only the sites where the user is registered' is selected
+* Code styling according WordPress CodeSniffer standards
+* Small code fixes and code clean up
+* Added default styles to admin button

 = 0.6.4 =
 * fixed bug with redirect on target blank when option without value is selected.